(888) 595-9101 Call Now For Pricing and Availability

 • Some long-term care insurance premiums

 The full list of medical expenses that qualify for a tax deduction can be found on page 23 of the IRS Tax Guide for Seniors and in IRS Publication 502.
+From premiums to home modifications, reviewing this list line by line could reveal thousands in Tax Deductions for Assisted Living you didn’t know existed.

 Long-Term Care & Assisted Living Deductions

 Any long-term care services such as assisted living, nursing home care, and in-home skilled nursing services can be deducted as medical costs under certain circumstances.
 If the services or enrollment into a long-term facility such as an assisted living home are for a person who is chronically ill, they can be deducted.
 If care or enrollment is requested by a licensed medical professional, they are also eligible for deduction.
 We listed above the requirements for a person to qualify as being chronically ill, this applies to all iterations of the term.
+Keep in mind that accurate documentation from your physician or facility can determine whether your Tax Deductions for Assisted Living qualify under IRS standards.

 Long-Term Care Insurance Deductions